Naykoh/repo-projet-bd/README.md

 ### Goals
 The goal of this project is to apply some concepts & tools seen in the 3 parts of this course, this project is organized into 3 parts :
- Part 1 : Building Classical ML projects with respect to basic ML Coding best practices Part 2 : Integrate MLFlow to your project
+ Part 1 : Building Classical ML projects with respect to basic ML Coding best practices<br>
+ Part 2 : Integrate MLFlow to your project<br>
- Part 3 : Integrate ML Interpretability to your project
+ Part 3 : Integrate ML Interpretability to your project<br>
 ### DataSet (Finance use case)
 DataSet of Home Credit Risk Classification: https://www.kaggle.com/c/home-credit-default-risk/data<br>